Australian Capital Territory

 BSc, MND, APD, Accredited Sports Dietitian

-Simone has over 20 years experience working with athletes from recreational to the elite level.
-Commencing at the Western Bulldogs AFL team, moving onto the Australian Men’s Cricket team and then back to AFL currently into her 7th season with Hawthorn Football Club.
-During this period she also worked with Melbourne City in the A League, Melbourne Storm Rugby League and Melbourne Rebels Rugby Union clubs and some Olympic swimmers.
-She is a member of the Sports Dietitians of Australia Board and loves the drive for improvement that sport brings.
+Simone has more than 22 years experience working with athletes from recreational to the elite level.
+Simone commenced at the Western Bulldogs AFL team, moved onto the Australian Mens Cricket team, and is now back to AFL – currently into her eight season with Hawthorn Football Club.
+During this period, Simone also worked with Melbourne City in the A League, Melbourne Storm Rugby League and Melbourne Rebels Rugby Union clubs and some Olympic swimmers.
+She is President of Sports Dietitians of Australia and loves the drive for improvement that sport brings.

-Simone has had her hand in many areas of nutrition having worked in the fields of community nutrition and health promotion, managing a community health team.
-Corporate wellbeing and nutrition lectures are a current passion along with working with food companies to provide good quality nutritious food.
-She runs a private practice and provides aged care visits, whilst working with Swisse Wellness part time.
-Over the years she has written numerous magazine articles, completed radio interviews, television stints and enjoyed involvement with the television series, The Recruit, ensuring nutrition was on the agenda.
+Simone has had her hand in many areas of nutrition, having worked in the fields of community nutrition and health promotion, managing a community health team.
+Corporate wellbeing and nutrition lectures are a current passion, along with working with food companies to provide good-quality, nutritious food.
+She runs a private practice and provides aged care visits, whilst also working with Swisse Wellness developing sports nutrition supplements and promoting wellness.
+Over the years Simone has written numerous magazine articles, completed radio interviews, television stints and enjoyed involvement with the television series, The Recruit, ensuring nutrition was on the agenda.

 BBNSc (Hons), MSc (Diet), APD, AN